MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-introduction.md

 ScaleR is a collection of proprietary functions in Microsoft R used for practicing data science at scale.
 For data scientists, ScaleR gives you data-related functions for import, transformation and manipulation, summarization, visualization, and analysis. *At scale* refers to the core engine's ability to perform these tasks against very large datasets, in parallel and on distributed file systems, chunking and reconstituting data when it cannot fit in memory.

 ScaleR functions are provided through the **RevoScaleR** package installed for free in [Microsoft R Client](r-client.md) or commercially in [Microsoft R Server](rserver.md) on supported platforms.
-ScaleR is also embedded in Azure HDInsight, Azure Data Science virtual machines, and Azure Machine Learning.
+ScaleR is also embedded in Azure HDInsight, Azure Data Science virtual machines, and will be coming soon to Azure Machine Learning.
 ScaleR functions are denoted with an **rx** or **Rx** prefix to make them readily identifiable.

 Using ScaleR functions requires a ScaleR engine to support your logic.
-As noted, a ScaleR engine exists in R Client, R Server, and in any Microsoft product or service that supports R. R Client is free, community-supported via forums, and provides scale at much lower levels (2 processors, data resides in-memory).
+As noted, a ScaleR engine exists in R Client, R Server, and in any Microsoft product or service that uses these products.
+R Client is free, community-supported via forums, and provides scale at much lower levels (2 processors, data resides in-memory).
 R Server is a commercial enterprise-grade product.
 It runs on more platforms at much greater scale, with service level agreements and support from Microsoft.

-ScaleR can be characterized as an enhanced version of the open source R programming language.
-In fact, there are [ScaleR equivalents for many common base R functions](../scaler/compare-base-r-scaler-functions.md), such as *rxSort* for *sort()*, *rxMerge* for *merge()*, and so forth.
+ScaleR provides enhanced capabilities to many elements of the open source R programming language.
+In fact, there are [ScaleR equivalents for many common base R functions](/scaler/compare-base-r-scaler-functions.md), such as *rxSort* for *sort()*, *rxMerge* for *merge()*, and so forth.
 Because Microsoft R is compatible with the open source R language, solutions often use a combination of base R and ScaleR functions.

 ## What can you do with ScaleR?

 Data scientists and developers can include ScaleR functions in custom script or solutions that run locally against R Client or remotely on R Server.
 Solutions leveraging ScaleR functions will run wherever the ScaleR engine is installed.

-A common workflow is to write the initial code or script against a filtered dataset on a local computer, change the compute context to specify an unfiltered dataset on a big data platform, and then operationalize the solution by deploying it to the target environment, thus making it accessible to users.
+A common workflow is to write the initial code or script against a subset of data on a local computer, change the compute context to specify a large set of data on a big data platform, and then operationalize the solution by deploying it to the target environment, thus making it accessible to users.

 At a high level, ScaleR functions are grouped as follows:

-* Platform-specific convenience functions are used for unlocking specific capabilities inherent in a given platform.
+* Platform-specific utilities.
 * Data-related functions are used for import, transformation, summarization, visualization, and analysis.
 These functions comprise the bulk of the ScaleR function library.

 The data manipulation and analysis functions in ScaleR are appropriate for small and large datasets, but are particularly useful in three common situations: